VertueLab Climate Impact Fund

 What kind of fund is it?

 The VertueLab Climate Impact Fund is an impact investing fund.
 Impact investing spans a spectrum of investment activities that seek impact alongside financial returns.
-“Finance-first” investments seek market-rate financial returns that also result in impact.
-“Impact-first” investments seek impact that also might result in financial returns.
+“Finance-first” investments seek market-rate financial returns that also result in impact, while “Impact-first” investments seek impact that might also result in financial returns.
 Between those ends of the impact investing spectrum are investments that are expected to deliver concessionary returns that are below market rate.

 The VertueLab Climate Impact Fund is an “impact-first” fund that seeks climate impact as its primary goal with financial return as a secondary consideration.
 Investment capital for the Fund is sourced from philanthropic sources.
 VertueLab makes impact investments in startups for impact alongside financial return.
 Any financial returns from the fund are intended to support further charitable activity.